perltidy/perltidy/docs/eos_flag.md

 introduce a new flag in in version 20220217.
 The new flag is **--encode-output-strings**, or **-eos**.
 When this is set, perltidy will fix the specific problem mentioned above by doing an encoding before returning.
 So perltidy will behave well as a filter when **-eos** is set.
-In fact, a more intuitive name for the flag might have been **--be-a-nice-filter**.

 To illustrate using this flag in the above example, we could write

 ```
     my $output;